odioski/FWCracker_v2/README.md

 If FWCracker can't find *pyserial-ports* you'll have to add it to your *PATH*.

+You should launch FWCracker from the safety of your env.
+You should also, optimally, install pyserial from the root of your env.
+If FWCracker can't find pyserial-ports then you'll need to add it to your PATH.

 You can find it on linux as su:

 	find / -name pyserial-ports